CivicActions/guidebook/practice-areas/project-management/pm-unanet-tasks.md

 1. Holidays
 2. OOO
-3. Any other events, e.g., summits, etc.
+3. Any other events, such as summits

-Pro Tip: For finding OOO dates on the calendar, use the CivicActions shared calendar and try searching "name OOO".
+Pro tip: For finding OOO dates on the calendar, use the CivicActions shared calendar and try searching "name OOO".
 This will allow you to isolate the forthcoming dates for the given person.